Linuxfabrik/monitoring-plugins/check-plugins/csv-values/README.md

                   [--username USERNAME] [-w WARN]
                   [--warning-query WARNING_QUERY]

+Imports a CSV file (local, remote via URL, or from an SMB share) into a temporary SQLite database and runs configurable SQL queries against it.
-This check imports a CSV file into an SQLite database and can then run a separate warning query and/or a critical query against it.
-The result - the number of items found or a specific number - can be checked against a range expression.
+Separate queries can be defined for warning and critical conditions.
+The query result - either a row count or a specific value - is checked against Nagios range expressions.
+This makes it possible to monitor any data source that can export CSV.

 options:
   -h, --help            show this help message and exit